moTTong-Sof/Benthle/README.md

 ### Video presentation: <[CLICK HERE](https://www.youtube.com/watch?v=7xxuVlqfn6Q&ab_channel=SofianeFarhra)>

 ### How to play
+BENTHLE has two main objectives: finding the **deepest** AND the **shallowest** point on the map.

+You start with 5 attempts.
+Each time you flip a tile, you loose 1 attempt.
+Remaining attempts are transfered to the next difficulty level.

+**Benthic wisdom**: When you flip a tile that is 1 tile away from the deepest or the shallowest point, a yellow flash will appear.

 Every day, users will have to grind their way throughout 3 maps, each of them representing a certain degree of difficulty.

 ## Code explanation